felsenhower/partdiff_tester/README.md

 # partdiff_tester

-This directory contains a testing script for `partdiff` based on `pytest`.
+This repository contains a testing script for `partdiff` based on `pytest`.

 ## Dependencies